Virginia Polytechnic University, Armory Gallery, Blacksburg, 1997

 Materials: four tons of coal with mirrors, hemlock timber with water pump, galvanized basin, glass disc, sparrow specimen, running water, wood, concrete, and steel

-About six months ago, when I first visited this gallery, I was struck by how dark it was.
+When I first visited the Armory Gallery during the development of my installation, I was struck by how dark it was.
 I remember the gallery being a warm dark gray color with hardly any light.
-What could I do in this darkened space?
+What could I do in that darkened space?
 What light could I bring in?

 I already had an installation designed, and actually drawn out, that I wanted to try in the space, but I was wary whether or not it would work.
-On September 8, I was in my studio working on this design, when I accidently ripped up my finger with a forstner drill bit.
-This small accident convinced me that my design was not going to work for this space.
+Preparing my installation, I was in my studio working on the initial design, when I accidently ripped up my finger with a forstner drill bit.
+This small accident convinced me that my design was not going to work for that space.
 I cast out the beam so that I could clearly see what I needed to do.
 I erased the old in order to create an opening to redesign the piece.

 Laying in the emergency room waiting for the doctor to sew me up became a clearing - a clearing for the gift of genius, genius loci: entering into darkness (the prehistoric geological seam of Appalachia coal), light exposing death (a bird skeleton floating), the sound of running water (a line of life).